BiCroLab/NatSciData_Neuro/README.md

 tar -zxvf loop_data.tar.gz
 ```

 Finally, main script assumes that the suspension BLISS (sBLISS) BED files required are located in the `data/BLISS` folder.
 Moreover, you should either rename the BED files as shown below or change the corresponding names in the main script.
-The raw data can be downloaded from the European Nucleotide Archive (ENA) under the accession [PRJEB49370](https://www.ebi.ac.uk/ena/browser/view/PRJEB49370).
+The raw data can be downloaded from the Sequence Read Archive (SRA) under the accession [PRJNA798046](https://www.ncbi.nlm.nih.gov/bioproject/PRJNA798046).
 For information on pre-processing, alignment and deduplication, please refer to the [blissNP processing pipeline](https://github.com/BiCroLab/blissNP).

 ```
 NES (replicate 1) --> NES_sBLISS_rep1.bed